Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Do you always do heavy lifting beforehand?"
 Jess asked.

 "Oh, yeah.
 Good stress reliever.
-And just...Oh geez, sittin’ through one of those things *without* tiring myself out first would be *torture."*
+And just...
+Oh geez, sittin’ through one of those things *without* tiring myself out first would be *torture."*

 "I think you make it worse for yourself by deciding you hate that sort of thing," Marty noted.
 "Ever done a dining-out?
 They’re a lot of fun."